Last updated on February 26th, 2024 at 07:25 pm

 As the name suggests, it is a high-interest paying savings account.
 A High Yield Savings account pays 10 to 25 times more interest than a normal savings account.
 And it is a safe way to generate higher returns.

 These accounts work similarly to savings accounts but with some checking account features.
 You get to check and debit card options for withdrawal.
-But there is a limitation on withdrawals and purchases.
+However, there is a limitation on withdrawals and purchases.

 Designed for specific persons or events not for meeting your bigger financial goals.
 The most common types include: